Reporting medical conditions that affect your ability to drive

 - are 75 years of age or older—your certificate will be valid for a maximum of 12 months and you will need to visit your doctor at least every 12 months to get a new certificate.

-You could be fined up to $2,227 for not carrying your medical certificate.
+You could be fined over $2,350 for not carrying your medical certificate.

 How your licence is affected